-Being late, we had a quick look around the huge flat and first impressions were of a clean and comfortable property, however we were all keen to get our heads down.
+Being late, we had a quick look around the huge flat and first impressions were of a clean and comfortable property, however, we were all keen to get our heads down.
 Unfortunately, after searching the two decent sized double bedrooms, we could not locate a travel cot which we had specifically asked for.
 But being too late and too tired, I ended up sleeping with the baby myself, protecting him with several pillows.
-It wasn’t the most restful night’s kip, but after an apology in the morning, we had one delivered to the flat straight away after I rang down to reception.
+It wasn’t the most restful night’s kip, but after an apology in the morning, we had one delivered to the flat straight away after I telephoned reception.

 In the light of day, the apartment was so much brighter.
 Having been recently refurbished, you access 202 via a set of stairs, so the flat takes up the whole of the upper floor of the Mews building making it quite spacious – and you can even peek the sea from some of the windows.